How to Build a Social Media Following: Tips from Veteran Marketer Lisa Sicard

 Building an active and engaged social media following can feel like one of those impossible 10,000 piece jigsaw puzzles if you’ve never done it before.
 There are so many platforms and strategies—it’s easy to get lost wondering where to start and how to keep up.

-In today’s conversation from our RightBlogger Customer Spotlight series, we’re chatting with veteran blogger & social media marketer, Lisa Sicard from Inspire to Thrive.
+In this conversation from our RightBlogger Customer Spotlight series, we’re chatting with veteran blogger & social media marketer, Lisa Sicard from Inspire to Thrive.
 Tune in right here:

 Lisa’s got over a decade of experience building her own social channels, managing content creation & social growth for a wide range of clients from real estate to eCommerce businesses and beyond.
 She even worked for one of the first newspapers to jump online back in the 1990s.

-So, if you’re trying to figure out how to build a robust social media following, Lisa’s insights here today will have you covered—no fluff, just practical advice.
+So, if you’re trying to figure out how to build a strong social media following, Lisa’s insights here today will have you covered—no fluff, just practical advice.

 I’ve used our Video to Blog Post Generator Tool to break down all of Lisa’s best advice into actionable takeaways here below (in just a few clicks), so you can get an assist on growing & engaging your audience on social platforms like Facebook, Instagram, Twitter (X), TikTok, LinkedIn, YouTube, and more.